All Books

 by Larry McMurtry

-A dime novelist finds the clumsy man behind the Billy the Kid myth.
+A dime novelist discovers the clumsy man behind the Billy the Kid myth.

 Key Takeaways

-• The reality of historical figures is far from their mythic reputation.
+• The legend of a historical figure is often far different from reality.

 Who Should Read